CATALOGUE RAISONNÉ

 There is a smaller image with a very similar motif, which is likely the on-site sketch for this painting.
 To differentiate it, the designation number 2 has been added.
 A preliminary sketch with black pencil is visible under the painting.
 The painting is in the same condition as when it was created and was cleaned before digitization.
 The fine color nuances are now visible again, which had previously been obscured by heavy surface dirt.

 The painting depicts the site of the Sanctuary of Apollo in Delphi, viewed approximately from the village's exit.
 The small building is the restored Treasury of the Athenians.
 Only the foundations of the Apollo Temple behind it, which housed the Oracle of Delphi, remain.
-Above the entrance of this sacred temple at that time was the inscription “Know thyself!”—a quote cited by Bô Yin Râ in the book
+Above the entrance of this sacred temple at that time was the inscription “Know thyself!” – a quote cited by Bô Yin Râ in the book

-Worlds of Spirit and in The
+Worlds of Spirit

 Book On The Royal Art.